bridgetb98/Alios-Reawakened/0 Alios/Starlanes.md

 >>- Research
 >>- Stealth

-Note that ships without an [[Aberant]] chassis can travel off-lane.
-Fighter jets, for example, are rarely cladded in [[Aberant]] as combat on the lanes requires very specific conditions.
+Note that ships without an [[Aberrant]] chassis can travel off-lane.
+Fighter jets, for example, are rarely cladded in [[Aberrant]] as combat on the lanes requires very specific conditions.

 ## Anomalous Connections